ratanyadav3/19_coding_pattern/readme.md

 # 🚀 101 Coding Interview Patterns

-his repository contains my personal solutions to the **101 Essential Coding Interview Problems** categorized by patterns, as featured in the [ByteByteGo Coding Interview Patterns](https://github.com/ByteByteGoHq/coding-interview-patterns) curriculum.
+This repository contains my personal solutions to the **101 Essential Coding Interview Problems** categorized by patterns, as featured in the [ByteByteGo Coding Interview Patterns](https://github.com/ByteByteGoHq/coding-interview-patterns) curriculum.

 The goal is to move beyond memorizing solutions and instead master the underlying patterns that solve entire classes of problems.